 Sisi launched the next stage of the new megaproject in November 2015, again closely following the development plan that the MOD had imposed on the Morsi administration in May 2013.
-Focusing on the area east of Port Said at the northern end of the canal, it envisaged a new seaport, industrial area, logistics hub, and 10,000 housing units, as well as a fish farm and tunnels running under the Suez Canal.
-The area was envisaged as an industrial and logistical hub that would attract some \$40 billion in international investment, with then minister of investment Ashraf Salman expecting it eventually to account for one-third of Egypt's economy.
-By December 2018, Mamish claimed that \$30 billion had been invested since 2015 in what he proudly described as a "genius site on the global investment map," 75 percent of which came from foreign investors led by China.
-(Chinese companies may be attracted by Egypt's free-trade agreement with the United States, which offers them a means of exporting their goods from qualifying industrial zones to the United States under a "made in Egypt" label.)
+Focusing on the area east of Port Said at the northern end of the canal, it envisaged a new seaport, industrial area, logistics hub, and 10,000 housing units, as well as a fish farm and tunnels running under the Suez Canal.22 The area was envisaged as an industrial and logistical hub that would attract some \$40 billion in international investment, with then minister of investment Ashraf Salman expecting it eventually to account for one-third of Egypt's economy.23 By December 2018, Mamish claimed that \$30 billion had been invested since 2015 in what he proudly described as a "genius site on the global investment map," 75 percent of which came from foreign investors led by China.24 (Chinese companies may be attracted by Egypt's free-trade agreement with the United States, which offers them a means of exporting their goods from qualifying industrial zones to the United States under a "made in Egypt" label.25)

 As always, authoritative statements about the financial worth of projects and investments often confuse contract value with actual disbursement or output.
-Only seven months after Mamish's boast, prime minister Madbouly pressed the heads of the SCA's seven subsidiary companies to "attain profits, and avoid imposing new burdens on the budget of the [Suez Canal] Authority or the state."
-Previous grand plans for the zone have proved problematic.
+Only seven months after Mamish's boast, prime minister Madbouly pressed the heads of the SCA's seven subsidiary companies to "attain profits, and avoid imposing new burdens on the budget of

+Authoritative statements about the financial worth of projects and investments often confuse contract value with actual disbursement or output. the [Suez Canal] Authority or the state."26 Previous grand plans for the zone have proved problematic.
 In 2011, several Mubarak-era cabinet ministers and retired EAF officers-two of whom had headed the Maritime Department of the Ministry of Transport-were accused of gross mismanagement of previous projects launched in Port Said in 2001, resulting in cumulative losses of EP1.75 billion